-- Intern Self-Assessment: This evaluation is completed by each intern at the beginning of the training year and again at the end of the training year.
-The evaluation is accessible at the following link: www.TinyURL.com/PacificEvaluation and can be edited/changed until finalized by the Training Director. - Mid-Semester Oral Feedback (MSOF): The Training Committee meets in the weeks prior to MSOF to discuss and document the strengths and opportunities for growth for each intern on each of the nine Profession-Wide Competencies using the MSOF form.
-Supervisors input their knowledge of an intern's strengths and growth areas using the following link: https://tinyurl.com/Pacific-MSOF.
-Information is then aggregated by the Training Director and finalized using the form available on the shared drive labeled Evaluation Mid-Semester Oral Feedback (-MY for mid-year and -EY for end of year).
+- Intern Self-Assessment: This evaluation is completed by each intern at the beginning of the training year and again at the end of the training year. - Mid-Semester Oral Feedback (MSOF): The Training Committee meets in the weeks prior to MSOF to discuss and document the strengths and opportunities for growth for each intern on each of the nine Profession-Wide Competencies using the MSOF form.
+Supervisors input their knowledge of an intern's strengths and growth areas.
+Information is then aggregated by the Training Director and finalized using the form available on the shared drive labeled Evaluation Mid-Semester Oral Feedback (-MY for midyear and -EY for end of year).